 The Basic Package

 Comprehensive oral exam including floating and odontoplasty without radiographs (x-rays).
-The price for this package is approximately $200 for existing patients (seen in the past 3 years) and approximately $280 for new patients.
-If radiographs are recommended due to a concern noted on oral exam and you elect to move forward, they will be priced at $150 per area of concern.
-Recheck exams throughout the year will be approximately $200 and any recommended radiographs will be priced per view.
+The price for this package is approximately $225 for existing patients (seen in the past 3 years) and approximately $300 for new patients.
+If radiographs are recommended due to a concern noted on oral exam and you elect to move forward, the price for the radiographs will be at least $150.
+Recheck exams throughout the year will be approximately $225 and any recommended radiographs will be priced per view.

 Which appointment package should I choose?